 Trade Stock Indices

-The two money management methods are:
+The two equity management strategies are:

 1. Risk: Reward Ratio